-Holly, mistletoe, poinsettias, ivy, and Christmas roses, as well as the Christmas tree itself are all harmful to pets.
+Holly, mistletoe, poinsettias, ivy, and Christmas roses, as well as the Christmas tree itself, are all harmful to pets.
 Holly and mistletoe can be fatal.
 Poinsettias and ivy bring on bad digestive upset and pine needles when swallowed can pierce internal organs.
 Try not to use ornamental plants or keep them well out of reach.
-Spray the lower branches of the tree with anti-chew plant spray.
-Sweep up any dead needles lying about and always be vigilant.
+Spray the lower branches of the tree with an anti-chew plant spray.
+Sweep up any dead needles lying about, and always be vigilant.

 Candles are dangerous

 If you burn candles, do so safely.
-A curious swish of a tail, can cause a burning candle to dump over and disaster can result.
-Inquisitive cats can burn their nose, ears paws or tail getting to close to a flame.
-Instead of spending the Holidays with your family, then you might end up spending it with your vet!
+A curious swish of a tail can cause a burning candle to dump over and disaster can result.
+Inquisitive cats can burn their nose, ears paws, or tail getting too close to a flame.
+Instead of spending the holidays with your family, then you might end up spending it with your vet!

 Christmas can be very stressful for some cats

 All the changes in the decoration, having guests over or simply changing the familiar routine can bring on anxiety in your cat.
-Make sure you don’t neglect her.
-Spend at least 15-20 minutes a day with her, grooming and playing interactive games.
-If you’re having guests, your cat has to maintain some privacy in the house.
-Be sure the litter pan and the feeding area are far enough away from the festivities, so as not to disrupt her normal habits.
+Make sure you don't neglect them.
+Spend at least 15-20 minutes a day with them, grooming and playing interactive games.
+If you're having guests, your cat has to maintain some privacy in the house.
+Be sure the litter pan and the feeding area are far enough away from the festivities, so as not to disrupt their normal habits.